markcaudill/haproxy-autoscale/README.md

 * v0.3 - Added support for all regions.
 * v0.4 - Added accessor class for autobackend generation (see tests/data/autobackends_example.tpl for example usage)
 * v0.5 - Made access and security keys optional, replaced haproxy restart to reload, added path to the service command
+* v0.6 - Adding --safe-mode: exit on aws exception, and no reload when security group is empty.